HPC-AI-Team/pexsi/website/source/tutorial.rst

 In a DFT calculation, the information of the symbolic factorization can be reused for different :math:`(H,S)` matrix pencil if the sparsity pattern does not change.
-An example routine is given in driver_ksdft.c, which solves a fake DFT problem by taking a Hamiltonian matrix from `examples/lap2dr.matrix`.
+An example routine is given in `examples/driver_ksdft.c`, which solves a fake DFT problem by taking a Hamiltonian matrix from `examples/lap2dr.matrix`.